rkaundinya/rkaundinya.github.io/_music/6_music.md

 ---
 layout: page
-title: project 4
+title: music 6
-description: another without an image
+description: with background image
-img:
+img: assets/img/7.jpg
-importance: 3
+importance: 6
-category: fun
+category: collaborations
+related_publications: true
 ---

-Every project has a beautiful feature showcase page.
+Every music piece has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:
+To give your music piece a background in the portfolio page, just add the img tag to the front matter like so:

     ---
     layout: page
-    title: project
+    title: music
-    description: a project with a background image
+    description: a music piece with a background image
-    img: /assets/img/12.jpg
+    img: /assets/img/7.jpg
     ---

 <div class="row">